-Even though they are not all in the bay area, we thought we would also make a post for the national parks we visited in California from 2014-2015.
-The list is in alphabetical order.
-I had been to some of these before this and also visited the Redwood National Park(s) with my family when I was younger.
+Even though they are not all in the Bay Area, we thought we would also make a post for the national parks we visited in California from 2014-2015 (in alphabetical order).
+I had been to some of these before this and also visited the Redwood National Park(s) with my family when I was younger and lived in California.
 The parks that we particularly wanted to visit but did not get a chance to were Lassen and Lava Beds but we predict that we will make our way back there sometime.
-You can find a list of all the National Parks in CA here: https://en.wikipedia.org/wiki/Category:National_parks_in_California
+You can find a list of all the National Parks in California here: https://en.wikipedia.org/wiki/Category:National_parks_in_California

 2. Muir Woods National Monument.
 I think most people who visit the San Francisco bay area make a stop here.
 It is beautiful and there are lots of redwoods.
 According to John Muir, “This is the best tree-lovers monument that could possibly be found in all the forests of the world.”
 When we visited, we hiked through Muir Woods and then out of the monument over to Steep Ravine to the coast and back.
 It was a long day but one with great views.

 3. Pinnacles National Park was another one of our favorites.
 As you would expect by the name, there are some cool rock structures.
 Only recently designated as a national park, Pinnacles contains caves, stairs, great views, streams and more.
 One of the highlights of this hike was getting caught in a hail storm for a little bit (I really enjoy precipitation.)
 Check out a more recent and in depth article about Pinnacles here.